Azure/batch-shipyard/docs/05-batch-shipyard-from-scratch-step-by-step.md

 Please ensure that you have followed the
-[Batch Shipyard installation guide](01-batch-shipyard-installation.md) and have completed the installation (or have pulled the Batch Shipyard Docker CLI image) to your machine.
+[Batch Shipyard installation guide](01-batch-shipyard-installation.md) and have completed the installation (or pulled the Batch Shipyard Docker CLI image) to your machine or are using Batch Shipyard on Azure Cloud Shell.

 ### Step 0: Azure Batch and Azure Storage Accounts
 You will need to create an Azure Batch and a general purpose Azure Storage